michaelsstuff/gsm/README.md

 - **Database**: MongoDB
 - **Authentication**: Passport.js with JWT
 - **Container Management**: Dockerode for Docker API integration
+- **Deployment**: Docker Compose for containerized deployment

 ## Prerequisites

-- Node.js 16.x or higher
-- MongoDB database
-- Docker engine running on the host machine
-- Game server Docker containers (already set up)
+- Docker and Docker Compose
+- SSL certificates (for production deployment)

-## Installation
+## Installation and Deployment

+The Game Server Manager is designed to be deployed using Docker Compose for easier setup and management.

 ### 1. Clone the repository